redhat-developer/alizer/README.md

 Alizer is also able to detect components.
 The concept of component is taken from Odo and its definition can be read on [odo.dev](https://odo.dev/docs/getting-started/basics/#component).

-The detection of a component is based on two rules.
-It is discovered if and only if:

-1) The main language of the component source is one of those that supports component detection (Java, Python, Javascript, Go)
+The detection of a component is based on only one rule.
+It is discovered if and only if the main language of the component source is one of those that supports component detection (Java, Python, Javascript, Go, ...)
-2) The source has at least one framework

 The result is a list of components where each component consists of:
 - *path*: root of the component